vikhyat/moondream/recipes/promptable-content-moderation/README.md

 # Promptable Content Moderation with Moondream

-Welcome to the future of content moderation.
-This tool uses Moondream 2B, a powerful yet lightweight vision-language model, to moderate content in videos.
-Moondream allows you to detect and moderate content using natural language prompts.
+Welcome to the future of content moderation with Moondream 2B, a powerful and lightweight vision-language model that enables detection and moderation of video content using natural language prompts.

 [Try it now.](https://huggingface.co/spaces/moondream/content-moderation)